Mohd-FaiZ-Jr/Menu-Mate/README.md

 - Open an issue first for large changes to discuss what you plan to do.

 ## License 📜
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [MIT License](LICENSE), so feel free to use the code and contribute under the terms of that license.